Javiera-L/abm/README.md

 `in.txt`: Text file that contains the environment data with which the Agents will interact.

-`out.txt`: This file exists optionally.
+`outfile.txt`: This file exists optionally.
 It is created after the simulation is run, and the user can choose to save the environment data to this file.

 `tests`: Folder containing test files.